kendoodoo/tuberepair-python/README.md

+# v0.0.2 will come soon.
+With a bunch of improvements.
+And clean code.
 # TubeRepair custom backend, using Flask and Jinja2.
 - __A self-hosting solution to edit the backend to your likings.__
 - __Fetches API from Invidious with no API authentication needed.__